-Mitch McConnell Is Trying His Best to Kill Any Interest in the Trial Ahead
+The Senate Trial Will Be Totally Predictable—With One Potential for Surprise

 Unless the country has another curveball coming its way, this week should see the transmission of articles of impeachment by the House of Representatives to the Senate—thus triggering the beginning of that body’s trial of President Donald Trump.

 An impeachment trial of a president should be a riveting political event.
-It’s a major occasion, after all—an ultimate expression of separation of powers, in which one branch of government literally sits in judgment of another and conducts a litigation of sorts with its members sitting as triers of fact and standing as prosecutors.
-An impeachment trial should be taut with suspense, as witnesses come forward to reveal what they know and senators keep their minds open on the evidence they have seen until it is time to vote—and then vote their consciences, having taken a special oath to do “impartial justice.”
+It’s a major occasion, after all—an ultimate expression of separation of powers, in which one branch of government literally sits in judgment of another and conducts a litigation of sorts, with its members sitting as triers of fact and standing as prosecutors.
+An impeachment trial should be taut with suspense, as witnesses come forward to reveal what they know and senators keep their minds open about the evidence they have seen until it is time to vote—and then vote their consciences, having taken a special oath to do “impartial justice.”

 And yet the country is not riveted, and for good reason: The impeachment trial is likely to be really, really boring.